Laplae district: Geography

+Language

+A popular account of the Sukhothai dialect, reproduced in a 2023 study of its use in song, names Thung Yang among the few places in Uttaradit province still using the old Sukhothai accent.
+It lists Laplae among the districts where the older vocabulary survives most fully.

 Economy

 Approximately 27,000 rai, 43 km^{2}, of Laplae district is cultivated in durians, making it the biggest durian producer in northern Thailand.

 Handwoven cotton from Laplae, using natural dyes, are a five-star OTOP product.

 Administration

 The district is divided into eight sub-districts (tambon), which are further subdivided into 63 villages (muban).
 There are three townships (thesaban tambon): Si Phanom Mat covers tambon Si Phanom Mat, Hua Dong parts of tambon Mae Phun, and Thung Yang parts of the tambon Thung Yang and Phai Lom.
 There are a further seven tambon administrative organizations (TAO).